Run a canary release

 Use conditions to target specific groups

 Using percentages to divide traffic between versions is already quite powerful, but also very simplistic.
 What if, for instance, you want to specifically target a group of users?
-Or a specific channel of requests from an internal service?
+Or channel specific requests from an internal service?
 Vamp allows you to do this right from the blueprint DSL.

-Let’s start simple: We will allow only Chrome users to access v1.1.0 of our application by inserting this routing scheme:
+Let’s start simple: We can use the Vamp UI to allow only Chrome users to access v1.1.0 of our application.

 A bit more about conditions